-Click Create to create the Pipeline.
-You are redirected to the Pipeline Details page that displays the details of the created Pipeline.
-You can now use the Action button to start the Pipeline.
+Click Create to create and view the pipeline in the Pipeline Details and the click the Action button to start the pipeline.

 To create Pipelines along with applications, use the From Git option in the Add view of the Developer perspective.
 For more information, see Creating applications using the Developer perspective.